kirtimd/frogger-arcade-game/README.md

 ## Contributing

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

+//content
+How to run :
+To run the game, you will need to render the webpage.
+You can clone/download this repo and then open index.html in any browser.

+How to play :
+You can move the player using the arrow keys on your keyboard.

+About the code
+This project is a part of Udacity's FEND program.
+The starter code repo can be found here :

+My contribution :
+I have implemented all of Player class and part of Enemy class.
+Essentially, I have written the logic behind how the player and bugs move, and the game progresses.
+The rest belongs to Udacity.